 “I commend the Biden administration and the VA for doing the right thing and agreeing to resolve this matter while avoiding unnecessary litigation,” said NAGE National President David J. Holway.
 “The covered employees will at last receive the long overdue pay they deserve due to the hazardous work they perform in service to our nation’s veterans.
 I also want to thank the legal team for their hard work in getting this matter to a resolution for NAGE members – this is a great victory!”

 The majority of the settlement’s proceeds will be distributed to covered individuals by the Class Action Implementation Group (CAIG), a company that administers class action claims.
-Who is eligible for payment and to what amounts shall be determined based on various factors and data that NAGE is still in the process of receiving from the VA.
-Once all necessary information is received, CAIG will begin contacting covered individuals.
+Who is eligible for payment and to what amounts was determined based on various factors and data that NAGE has received from the VA.

 The distribution process is expected to take several months.
 Updates will be published on the Settlement Updates page of this site.
 See the Settlement F.A.Q. for answers to frequently asked questions about the settlement and distribution process.